 Perhaps most import though is the risk to the ecobrick movement.
 We mustn’t forget that plastic, waste management and recycling are massive industries controlled by dark forces.
 The longer our movement can stay off their radar and not incur their wrath and oppression, the better for us and the planet.
 My observation is that this risk to yourselves and the movement, even if very very small, is never going to be worth the minor gains that come from critique or courtship.

 As the year begins, you guys are going to be contacted by more media, schools, government, and companies than ever before.
-LIkewise you will hear of more crazy ideas and projects than ever before.
+Likewise you will hear of more crazy ideas and projects than ever before.
 It hasn’t been easy, and I haven’t succeeded very well myself, but my personal approach is to…

 …tend my garden.

 I don’t know about you, but personally my garden still has a long way to go.
-The passion fruit vine is going crazy right now and my camote needs some help to vanquish the weeds and my tomatoes… well they seem to have disapeared entirely!
+The passion fruit vine is going crazy right now and my camote needs some help to vanquish the weeds and my tomatoes… well they seem to have disappeared entirely!